-In the future, the Company may engage in additional selective acquisitions of products or businesses that it believes are complementary to its products or business.
+In the future, the Company may pursue acquisitions of assets, products or businesses that it believes are complementary to its existing business and/or to enhance its market position or expand its product portfolio.
 There is a risk that the Company will not be able to identify suitable acquisition candidates available for sale at reasonable prices, complete any acquisition, or successfully integrate any acquired product or business into its operations.
 The Company is likely to face competition for acquisition candidates from other parties including those that have substantially greater available resources.
 Acquisitions may involve a number of other risks, including:

-- diversion of management's attention; - disruption to the Company's ongoing business; - failure to retain key acquired personnel; - difficulties in integrating acquired operations, technologies, products or personnel;

-- unanticipated expenses, events or circumstances; - assumption of disclosed and undisclosed liabilities; and - inappropriate valuation of the acquired in-process research and development, or the entire acquired business.
+- diversion of management's attention; - disruption to the Company's ongoing business; - failure to retain key acquired personnel; - difficulties in integrating acquired operations, technologies, products or personnel; - unanticipated expenses, events or circumstances; - assumption of disclosed and undisclosed liabilities; and - inappropriate valuation of the acquired in-process research and development, or the entire acquired business.